Visual Artists’ Immigration Clinic

 - The 1:1 consultations that occur at the Clinic are not suitable for artists with urgent immigration issues.
 However, all visual artists are welcome to attend and listen to the presentation.

 - The Clinic best serves those artists which have no attorney and are seeking a first-time legal consultation.
-If you already attended a session of the Visual Artists’ Immigration Clinic, we encourage you to reach out to the attorney(s) you already met with (contact information is in the handouts distributed at the session).
+If you already attended a session of the Visual Artists’ Immigration Clinic, we encourage you to reach out to the attorney(s) you already met with.
+Contact information for volunteer attorneys are included in the clinic handout distributed during the clinic session.

 -